 The aim of the subject is to introduce and expand the scope of sustainable energy and resource management both on a domestic, EU and global scale, primarily from the corporate and policy aspects.
 The course will give an overview of the energetic status and trends in the EU and the world.
 It will give an introduction to Energetic Life Cycle Analysis.
 Business model of energetics and energy enterprises.
 EU energy policy, environmental and sustainability strategies.
-Eu energy strategies and energy-saving programmes.
+Energy strategies and energy-saving programmes.
 A Sustainability analysis of the environmental effects of the different kinds of sources of energy.
 Energetic interrelations in climate protection.
 Pollutions from energetic sources in Hungary and the EU.
 State institutions of energy and environmental protection policy.
 Summary and future perspectives.
+This course is part of the Green Certificate programme.
+Visit www.kornygazd.bme.hu for further information.
 (2 credits)